MacaylaMarvelous81/sr.ht-container-compose/README.md

 Any changes to the sr.ht sources will rebuild and reload sr.ht containers as needed.

-A default admin "root" is created, with password "root".
+A default admin "root" is created, with password "root" and a personal access token.
+A configuration file for [hut] is available in `hut-config`.

 The following services are included: